House conservatives block GOP bills, voice frustration in response to last week’s debt ceiling vote

 WASHINGTON (AP) — House conservatives staged a mini-revolt Tuesday in retaliation for Speaker Kevin McCarthy’s leadership on last week’s vote to raise the debt ceiling, the right wing banding together to block progress on a mixture of bills and vent their frustration.

-Led by outspoken members of the House Freedom Caucus, the group of 11 Republicans broke with their party on an otherwise routine procedural vote that threw the day’s schedule — and the rest of the week — into disarray.
+Led by outspoken members of the House Freedom Caucus, a group of 11 Republicans broke with their party on an otherwise routine procedural vote that threw the day’s schedule — and the rest of the week — into disarray.
 It’s the first such procedural rule vote to fail in nearly two decades.

 The group is among some of the same conservative Republicans who tried to stop the debt ceiling bill from advancing last week and who then threatened to try to oust McCarthy after passage of the debt ceiling package that President Joe Biden signed into law.
-Short of taking that step, they have demanded a meeting a with McCarthy, leaving it unclear how the standoff will be resolved.
+Short of taking that step, they have demanded a meeting with McCarthy, leaving it unclear how the standoff will be resolved.

 “We’re frustrated with the way this place is operating,” said Rep. Matt Gaetz, R-Fla., one of the more outspoken members of the group.
 “We’re not going to live in the era of the imperial speaker anymore.”

-At issue is not just a gas stove bill and others that are now indefinitely stalled as the conservatives wage their protest, but the political standing of the House Republican majority.
-McCarthy is working with just a four-seat majority, which gives a small bloc of lawmakers considerable power to gain concessions from him.
+At issue is not just a gas stove bill and others that are now stalled as the conservatives wage their protest, but the political standing of the House Republican majority.
+Is it just a one-day spat that allows members to make a point or a more lasting fracture?

+McCarthy, R-Calif., is working with just a four-seat majority, which gives a small bloc of lawmakers considerable power to gain concessions from him.

 “We’re trying to resolve internal tensions within the House Republicans.
-And from time to time you have to have an airing within your family and I think that’s part of what happened today,” said Rep. Patrick McHenry, R-N.C.
+And from time to time you have to have an airing within your family, and I think that’s part of what happened today,” said Rep. Patrick McHenry, R-N.C.

-Just hours earlier Republican leaders were extolling how the House Republicans had learned to work together as a team after the rocky start of the year and the spectacle of McCarthy’s protracted election to become speaker.
+Just hours earlier, Republican leaders were extolling how the House Republicans had learned to work together as a team after the rocky start of the year and the spectacle of McCarthy’s protracted election to become speaker.

 “In sports, it’s called a game plan,” said Rep. Tom Emmer, R-Minn., the top GOP vote-counter and a former hockey coach.
 “The debt limit last week displayed just how far House Republicans have come as a team.”